 This storage case is big enough to hold your Nintendo Switch, two sets of extra Joy Cons, up to 8 games, and whatever extra accessories you need to bring along.
 There’s plenty of padding too, so it’ll survive any potentially dire knocks.

-If you’re travelling with your Switch and are a bit strapped for space, you might opt to leave the console’s bulky dock behind and just play it in handheld mode.
-If you do want to hook your Switch up to a TV, this USB-C Hub adapter will get you the same results of plugging it into the dock, while taking up considerably less space.
+If you’re travelling with your Switch and are a bit strapped for space, why not leave its bulky dock behind and play in handheld mode?
+If you do want to hook up your Switch to a TV, this USB-C Hub adapter will get you the same results of plugging it into the dock, while taking up considerably less space.